Note: The 2017-2018 documents contains both a Curriculum Sequence and an Advising Checklist.

 If you are planning on presenting a recital during the upcoming semester, make sure you register for a recital on PAWS.
 In order to reserve a recital date, complete the Recital Request Form and submit to the Music Office by noon of the appropriate date listed below.
 Recitals will be scheduled according to student seniority.
 All required degree recitals will be scheduled before any non-degree recital.
 A copy of the available recital dates and times will be posted outside the music office.
 As upperclass recitals are scheduled, the list of available dates and times will be updated.
 Please check the posted schedule before you turn in your form to ensure that your requested dates are still available.

-Recital Scheduling for the Fall 2018 semester will begin in March following the schedule below :
+Recital Scheduling for the spring 2019 semester will begin in September following the schedule below :

 No fewer than two weeks prior to the recital, a recital jury must be performed.
 The piano technician must receive notification of time and place for the recital jury so that the piano to be used can be properly prepared.
 A committee of three faculty members, which must include the applied teacher, will hear the recital jury.
 Students must perform all recital material.
 The approval of the committee is required for a public performance to take place.
 The approval of the committee and the public performance are necessary for the requirement to be fulfilled.
 Program notes are also required for all degree recitals.
 These notes are submitted to and printed by the students’ applied teacher.
 During the recital jury, committee members provide written comments, assign letter grades and authorize the performance of the recital.
 Those who perform degree recitals after midterm may be exempt from Juries.